sparkflows/sparkflows-docs/docs/tutorials/languages/python.rst

 Python Examples in Fire
 ----------------------

-Fire provides a python processer in which Python code can be written.
+Fire provides a Pyspark processer in which Python code can be written.
+The Pyspark processor can only be written in a Pyspark workflow.

-Below are a few code examples in Scala.
+Below are a few code examples in Python.

 Adding house_type field
 ======================================